Hulkstance/design-patterns/README.md

-# design-patterns
+# Design Patterns

-Gang of Four design patterns
+The samples cover all 23 Gang of Four design patterns, with a real-life example for each pattern.